cocrafts/gasilon/README.md

 1. make sure `.env` file configured as described above
 2. run `yarn setup` to check associated accounts (for fee tokens in the config list)
 3. run `yarn deploy` to deploy this to your AWS account (see `sst.config.ts` for further details)

+## Deploy to production (AWS only for now, welcome PR for another platforms)
+1. make sure `.env` file configured as described above
+2. run `yarn setup` to check associated accounts (for fee tokens in the config list)
+3. run `yarn deploy` to deploy this to your AWS account (see `sst.config.ts` for further details)

+## Deploy to production (AWS only for now, welcome PR for another platforms)
+1. make sure `.env` file configured as described above
+2. run `yarn setup` to check associated accounts (for fee tokens in the config list)
+3. run `yarn deploy` to deploy this to your AWS account (see `sst.config.ts` for further details)

+## Deploy to production (AWS only for now, welcome PR for another platforms)
+1. make sure `.env` file configured as described above
+2. run `yarn setup` to check associated accounts (for fee tokens in the config list)
+3. run `yarn deploy` to deploy this to your AWS account (see `sst.config.ts` for further details)

+## Deploy to production (AWS only for now, welcome PR for another platforms)
+1. make sure `.env` file configured as described above
+2. run `yarn setup` to check associated accounts (for fee tokens in the config list)
+3. run `yarn deploy` to deploy this to your AWS account (see `sst.config.ts` for further details)

+## Deploy to production (AWS only for now, welcome PR for another platforms)
+1. make sure `.env` file configured as described above
+2. run `yarn setup` to check associated accounts (for fee tokens in the config list)
+3. run `yarn deploy` to deploy this to your AWS account (see `sst.config.ts` for further details)

+## What is Gasilon?